ParaFraser/SuperflatCalculator/README.md

 **This program is not yet legal and verified by the JUICE moderators, but is in the process.**

 ## Installation and Usage
-To use, ensure this file is on somewhere your C Drive, and you have Python 3.8+ installed.
+To use, ensure this file is on somewhere your C Drive, and you have the last version of Python installed (3.11.1 is confirmed to work).
 Press the windows key and search "cmd" to open the command prompt.
 Paste the following line:

 *pip install easymacro keyboard*